 The Rio Political Declaration on the Social Determinants of Health (2011), inspired by the work of the Commission on Social Determinants of Health, identifies key actions for countries and global health partners to achieve greater equity in health and promote equitable access to goods and services essential to health and well-being.
-This declaration was endorsed by Member States in 2012.
+This declaration was acknowledged by Member States in 2012.

 The 2016 Shanghai Declaration on Promoting Health in the 2030 Agenda for Sustainable Development urges leaders from all sectors and from different levels of governance to promote health and well-being in all the SDGs.
-The Geneva Charter for Well-being - the outcome of the 10th Global Conference on b.
-Underlying causes of well-being erosion and societal impacts

-Health Promotion in 2021 - underlines the urgency of creating sustainable well-being societies and achieving equitable health without harming the health of our planet.
+The Geneva Charter for Well-being - adopted at the 10th Global Conference on Health Promotion in 2021 - underlines the urgency of creating sustainable well-being societies and achieving equitable health without harming the health of our planet.